 Where such Hospitality is modest in nature and provides an opportunity to network or undertake business of a common purpose, it may be appropriate to accept such invitations.
-Where practical, approval should be obtained prior to the attendance.

 If, however, acceptance of the Hospitality is likely to create the impression of compromised impartiality of the Councillor or could be perceived as a Conflict of Interest, the offer of Hospitality should be politely declined.